spotify/voyager/CONTRIBUTING.md

 ```

 ### C++ Tests

-To run the C++ tests, use the following commands:
+To run the C++ tests use the following commands:

 ```shell
 cd cpp
 git submodule update --init --recursive